RyanKruger1/httpstar-wars-ui-automation-bdd/README.md

 ### Prerequisites

-This automation framework only uses Selenium in conjuction with TestNg & Cucumber The application is run from localhost:3000
+This automation framework only uses Selenium in conjunction with TestNg & Cucumber The application is run from localhost:3000
-Instruction to run application can be foudn here: https://github.com/MindfulMichaelJames/star-wars/tree/main
+Instruction to run the application can be found here: https://github.com/MindfulMichaelJames/star-wars/tree/main

 ### Running

-The java framework uses gradle as the main building tool.
+The Java framework uses Gradle as the main building tool.

 On a Windows operating system, navigate to the root of the project in your file system via command line.
 Then run :